-These are not common, however discontinue IPT and refer if any of the following occur:
+Discontinue IPT and refer if any of the following occur:

-- Drug induced liver injury: symptoms are jaundice, right upper quadrant pain or tenderness, nausea and vomiting. - Skin rash. - Peripheral neuropathy (numbness and/or tingling of the feet).
+- · drug induced liver injury: symptoms are jaundice, right upper quadrant pain or tenderness, nausea and vomiting - skin rash - peripheral neuropathy (numbness and/or tingling of the feet)

-OTHER OPPORTUNISTIC INFECTIONS (OIS) IN HIV POSITIVE PREGNANT WOMEN
+OTHER OPPORTUNISTIC INFECTIONS (OIs) IN HIV POSITIVE PREGNANT WOMEN

-HIV positive pregnant women with low CD4 counts are at risk of other opportunistic infections and malignancy in addition to TB.

-Treatment of opportunistic infections

-- Stage IV defining opportunistic infections have a high mortality.
-The most common are Pneumocystis jirovecii pneumonia, and cryptococcal meningitis. - Pregnant women who are unwell need prompt and intensive investigation for opportunistic infections. - Initiate treatment promptly, do not delay, reduce or withhold treatment because of pregnancy; the benefit of treatment far outweighs any theoretical risks to the fetus.
+- HIV positive pregnant women with low CD4 counts are at risk of other opportunistic infections in addition to TB. - Stage four defining opportunistic infections have a high mortality.
+The most common are Pneumocystis jirovecii pneumonia, and cryptococcal meningitis, and both are significant causes of maternal mortality. - Pregnant women who are unwell need prompt and intensive investigation for opportunistic infections.

-Starting HAART in pregnant women with OIs
+Starting ART in pregnant women with OIs

-- In general, start HAART 1-2 weeks after initiation of treatment for OIs. - However, for cryptococcal meningitis, it is recommended that HAART is delayed for 4-6 weeks after initiation of treatment, because early HAART leads to increased mortality.
-If a pregnant woman has cryptococcal meningitis, discuss with local Infectious Diseases specialists regarding when to start HAART.
-In certain cases it may be justified to start HAART earlier than 4 weeks to reduce the risk of vertical transmission.
+- In general, start ART two weeks after initiation of treatment for OIs. - However, for cryptococcal meningitis, it is recommended that ART is delayed for four to six weeks after initiation of treatment, because early ART leads to increased mortality.
+If a pregnant woman has cryptococcal meningitis, discuss with local Infectious Diseases specialists regarding when to start ART.
+In certain cases it may be justified to start ART earlier than four weeks to reduce the risk of vertical transmission.